Chester Zoo: Islands at Chester Zoo

-Phase two opened later in the summer and includes Sumatran tigers, Sunda gharials, and other reptiles (such as tentacled snakes and brown tortoises), birds (Javan rhinoceros hornbills, and Indonesian songbirds) and invertebrates.
+Phase two opened later in the summer and houses Sumatran tigers, Sunda gharials, and other reptiles (such as tentacled snakes and brown tortoises), birds (Javan rhinoceros hornbills and Indonesian songbirds), invertebrates and a variety of fish species.
 That phase including Monsoon Forest is now complete and open with the installation of the Sumatran orangutans and the arrival of a breeding pair of Javan silvery gibbons in December 2015.

 A third phase for Islands opened in summer 2017.
-The third phase included new exhibits for Malayan sun bear, Palawan binturongs, Malayan tapir, and a new songbird aviary featuring various birds from Indonesia as well as the critically endangered Javan green magpie.
-The magpies are, sometimes, off-show and replaced by sumatran laughingthrush.
+The third phase included new exhibits for Malayan sun bears, Palawan binturongs, Malayan tapirs, and a new songbird aviary featuring various Indonesian birds, as well as critically endangered Javan green magpies.
+The magpies are sometimes off-show and replaced by sumatran laughingthrushes.

-An exhibit for dusky pademelons and Goodfellow's tree-kangaroo was completed and opened in May 2018, alongside enclosures for cloud rats and Prevost's squirrels.

-Monsoon Forest reopened in late 2020, having been renovated following the 2018 fire that gutted much of the building and caused the deaths of some smaller species.
-The new Monsoon Forest continues to be themed around the rainforests of South East Asia and features a large free-flight bird area exhibiting many species of South East Asian bird.
-Birds on display include victoria crowned pigeon, black-browed barbet, white-rumped shama, chestnut-backed thrush, asian fairy bluebird, superb fruit dove, fire-tufted barbet, black-naped oriole and blue-crowned hanging parrots.
-Also exhibited are a variety of South East Asian invertebrates, fish, small mammals, amphibians and reptiles, including tentacled snake, vampire crabs, several species of tortoise and Sunda gharials.

-There are also further enclosures for the zoo's rhinoceros hornbill, Sulawesi crested macaque, silvery gibbon and Sumatran orangutans.

 Elephants of the Asian Forest

 Chester was the first zoo in the UK to successfully breed Asian elephants in captivity.
 The most famous of these was Jubilee (1977–2003), so named as he was born in 1977, the year of the Queen's Silver Jubilee.
-The zoo currently has a breeding herd of six elephants, composed of two males and four females.
+As of 2025, the zoo keeps three (1.2) Asian elephants, an elderly female Maya (born 1966), and a young half-sibling pair, female Indali (born December 17, 2016), and male Anjan (born May 17, 2018), both of which were born at Chester Zoo.
+The zoo is also slated to receive an additional mother-daughter pair from Whipsnade Zoo later in 2025.
 The elephant house also used to house African elephants, rhinos, hippos and tapirs.
 Motty, a hybrid African-Asian elephant calf was born in July 1978, but died in infancy.